Arithmetic oscillations of the chemical distance in long-range percolation on $\mathbb Z^d$: Proof of Theorem : upper bound

 For $n=0$ we note that $[x]=0$ unless $|x|_1\ge\frac12$.
 Using $\wt D(0,x)\le|x|_1$, $|[x]|_1\le 2|x|_1$ and the Chebyshev inequality we then get

-Denoting by $\chi_0(\alpha,\beta)$ he supremum of the right-hand side over all~$W\in\WW$, which is finite by Lemma~\ref{lemma-4.5a} and the fact that all norms on~$\R^d$ are comparable, we have \eqref{E:4.13} for~$n=0$.
+Denoting by $\chi_0(\alpha,\beta)$ the supremum of the right-hand side over all~$W\in\WW$, which is finite by Lemma~\ref{lemma-4.5a} and the fact that all norms on~$\R^d$ are comparable, we have \eqref{E:4.13} for~$n=0$.
 For $n=1$ we simply~put

 which then obeys \eqref{E:4.13} trivially.